Cincinnati Hospital Negligence and Medical Malpractice Attorney Reviewing Ohio Hospital Medication Errors and pharmacy malpractice

 Hospital Medication Errors & Prescription Malpractice

 If you or a loved one has suffered an injury involving a medication error, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-Plaintiffs will speak directly with Mr. Lyon, and he will help you answer critical questions about hospital medication errors.
+Plaintiffs will speak directly with Mr. Lyon, and he will help you answer critical questions about hospital medication errors and pharmacy malpractice.